snkgak/stacki-docker/README.md

 key: docker.registry local
 value:False
 description: This is if we are serving a local registry.
 This is not complete yet.
-I haven't found a good way to mirror the Docker registry.
-It was much easier a few revisions ago.
-I'm open to suggestions here.
+It will likely be a fix in the next point release, assuming there is one.

 key: docker.swarm
 value:True